mattmakai/fullstackpython.com/source/content/pages/04-web-servers/0401-web-servers.markdown

 ## Why are web servers necessary?
 Web servers are the ying to the web client's yang.
 The server and client speak the standardized language of the World Wide Web.
-The standardized language is why an old Mozilla Netscape browser can still talk to a modern Apache or Nginx web server, even if it cannot render all of the CSS and JavaScript properly like a modern web browser.
+This standard language is why an old Mozilla Netscape browser can still talk to a modern Apache or Nginx web server, even if it cannot render all of the CSS and JavaScript properly like a modern web browser.